awsdocs/amazon-connect-admin-guide/doc_source/connect-attrib-list.md

 For more information about using attributes in Lambda functions, see [Invoke AWS Lambda functions](connect-lambda-functions.md)\.

 These attributes are not included in contact records, not passed to the next Lambda invocation, and not passed to the CCP for screenpop information\.
-However, they can be passed as Lambda function inputs on an **Invoke AWS Lambda function** block, or copied to user\-defined attributes via the **Set contact attributes** block\.
+However, they can be passed as Lambda function inputs on an **Invoke AWS Lambda function** block, or copied to user\-defined attributes using the **Set contact attributes** block\.
 When used in **Set contact attributes** blocks, the attributes that are copied are included in contact records, and can be used in the CCP\.

 ## User\-defined attributes<a name="user-defined-attributes"></a>